fengbintu/Neural-Networks-on-Silicon/README.md

 # Neural Networks on Silicon

-Fengbin Tu is currently an Assistant Professor in the Department of Electronic and Computer Engineering at The Hong Kong University of Science and Technology.
+Fengbin Tu is currently an Assistant Professor in the Department of Electronic and Computer Engineering at The Hong Kong University of Science and Technology and a core faculty member of the AI Chip Center for Emerging Smart Systems (ACCESS) under InnoHK.
 He received the Ph.D. degree from the Institute of Microelectronics, Tsinghua University, under the supervision of Prof. [Shaojun Wei](https://www.ime.tsinghua.edu.cn/info/1015/1151.htm) and Prof. [Shouyi Yin](https://www.ime.tsinghua.edu.cn/info/1015/1018.htm).
-He was a Postdoctoral Scholar at the Scalable Energy-efficient Architecture Lab (SEAL), working with Prof. [Yuan Xie](https://seal.ece.ucsb.edu/people/yuan-xie) and Prof. [Yufei Ding](https://picassolab.squarespace.com/yufei), University of California, Santa Barbara, from 2019 to 2022.
-He was a Postdoctoral Fellow at the AI Chip Center for Emerging Smart Systems (ACCESS), working with Prof. [Tim Cheng](https://seng.hkust.edu.hk/about/people/faculty/tim-kwang-ting-cheng?id=326) and Prof. [Chi-Ying Tsui](https://seng.hkust.edu.hk/about/people/faculty/chi-ying-tsui).
+He was a Postdoctoral Scholar at the Scalable Energy-efficient Architecture Lab (SEAL), working with Prof. [Yuan Xie](https://seal.ece.ucsb.edu/people/yuan-xie), University of California, Santa Barbara, from 2019 to 2022.
+He was a Postdoctoral Fellow at ACCESS, working with Prof. [Tim Cheng](https://seng.hkust.edu.hk/about/people/faculty/tim-kwang-ting-cheng?id=326) and Prof. [Chi-Ying Tsui](https://seng.hkust.edu.hk/about/people/faculty/chi-ying-tsui).
 For more informantion about Dr. Tu, please refer to [his homepage](https://fengbintu.github.io/).
-Dr. Tu's main research interest is chip and architecture design for AI.
+Dr. Tu's main research interest is AI chip and system.
 This is an exciting field where fresh ideas come out every day, so he's collecting works on related topics.
 Welcome to join!

 ## Table of Contents
  - [My Contributions](#my-contributions)